 Grammar: Every day class will cover the main grammatical concepts of the modern Persian language as well as parallels with classical Persian.

-Vocabulary: During the 16 weeks course it is anticipated that the participants will learn more than 3000 new Persian words from literary language as well as words used in everyday life.
+Vocabulary: During the 16-week course, it is anticipated that the participants will learn more than 3000 new Persian words from literary language and words used in everyday life.

-Listening: The classes are scheduled in a way that participants with the guidance of an experienced instructor learn the Persian language through songs and movies as well as watching and listening to news and other short videos about interesting and sometimes funny topics and stories about Iranian realities.
+Listening: The classes are scheduled so that participants, with the guidance of an experienced instructor, learn the Persian language through songs and movies, watching and listening to news and other short videos about interesting and sometimes funny topics and stories about Iranian realities.

-Reading: Every day students will read and discuss political texts, prose and poetry, conversations, and news.
-The corpus of texts to be read and discussed during the classes comprises different prominent Persian authors, daily conversations as well as news of the day.
+Reading: Every day, students will read and discuss political texts, prose and poetry, conversations, and news.
+The corpus of texts to be read and discussed during the classes comprises different prominent Persian authors, daily conversations, and news of the day.

 The students will receive a detailed syllabus of each day’s class.
-Currently, only 4 weeks of the main program are available on the website https://aspirantum.com/curriculum/persian-intermediate-syllabus as well as the full programs of the “Learn Persian through the Shahname” course https://aspirantum.com/curriculum/learning-persian-through-shahname-syllabus and “Learn Persian through Rumi's Masnavi” course https://aspirantum.com/curriculum/learn-persian-through-rumi-masnavi-syllabus that may be included in the 16 weeks school.
-During the coming weeks the syllabus of all 16 weeks will be available on the website.
+Currently, six weeks of the main program are available on the website https://aspirantum.com/curriculum/persian-intermediate-syllabus as well as the full programs of the “Learn Persian through the Shahname” course https://aspirantum.com/curriculum/learning-persian-through-shahname-syllabus and “Learn Persian through Rumi's Masnavi” course https://aspirantum.com/curriculum/learn-persian-through-rumi-masnavi-syllabus that may be included in the 16 weeks school.
+During the coming weeks, the syllabus for all 16 weeks will be available on the website.

-This 16 weeks Persian language school is designed for participants, at least 18 years old, who want to make well-grounded progress in their knowledge of the Persian language, deepen their knowledge of Persian grammar, colloquial speech and literary language.
+This 16-week Persian language school is designed for participants, at least 18 years old, who want to make well-grounded progress in their knowledge of the Persian language and deepen their knowledge of Persian grammar, colloquial speech, and literary language.

-The Persian language semester-long program will have 1 group of up to 12 participants (the ASPIRANTUM Persian language groups during the last 3 years have usually had 4-11 students).
-The participants must have at least a lower intermediate and/or intermediate level of Persian language knowledge before starting the 16 weeks classes with ASPIRANTUM.
-Below are the descriptions of mentioned levels:
+The Persian language semester-long program will have 1 or 2 groups (beginner group and intermediate group) of up to 12 participants each (the ASPIRANTUM Persian language groups during the last 3 years have usually had 4-11 students).

-Our instructors of the Persian language have extensive experience teaching students of mentioned levels in one group in a way that all students have a rapid growth in their knowledge of the Persian language.
+Our instructors of the Persian language have extensive experience teaching students of mentioned levels in a way that all students have rapid growth in their knowledge of the Persian language.

-ASPIRANTUM’s Persian language schools are organized in a way that undergraduate and graduate students, researchers, and professors as well as anyone interested in learning Persian benefit from it the most.
-So everyone with lower intermediate and intermediate levels of Persian is welcome to apply and participate in ASPIRANTUM’s 16 weeks Persian language school from August 22, 2021, and will last till December 10, 2021, in Yerevan.
+ASPIRANTUM’s Persian language schools are organized so that undergraduate and graduate students, researchers, professors, and anyone interested in learning Persian benefit from it the most.
+So everyone with lower intermediate and intermediate levels of Persian and everyone who wants to learn Persian from the beginning is welcome to apply and participate in ASPIRANTUM’s 16 weeks of Persian language school.

 To apply, please fill in the application form below.

-The participation fee is 10,080 USD for the 16 weeks Persian Language course.
+The participation fee is 12,900 USD for the 16 weeks of the Persian Language course.

 Trips in Armenia

-During the 16 weeks of international Persian language school 6 trips will be organized to the most popular cultural heritage sites of Armenia.
-On the first day (24 January 2021, Sunday) the school will start with a trip to the Garni pagan temple and Geghard Monastery.
-During 5 other weekends, the participants will have guided trips to Amberd fortress, Lake Sevan, Ejmiatsin, Tsaghkadzor, Bjni, etc.
+During the 16 weeks of international Persian language school, six trips will be organized to Armenia's most famous cultural heritage sites.
+On the first day (21 August 2023, Sunday), the school will start with a trip to the Garni temple and Geghard Monastery.
+During five other weekends, the participants will have guided trips to Amberd fortress, Lake Sevan, Tsaghkadzor, etc.

 Accommodation in Yerevan

-Previously our summer and winter school participants have found great accommodation deals through Airbnb.
-Airbnb works perfectly in Yerevan and it is very easy to search and find a proper place.
+Previously our summer/winter and semester program participants have found great accommodation deals through Airbnb.
+Airbnb works perfectly in Yerevan, and it is very easy to search and find a proper place.
 ASPIRANTUM staff is always ready to guide you and help to find the best accommodation through Airbnb.
 Please also check our detailed guide about how to find accommodation in Yerevan.